-The District received approximately \$4,100,000, including approximately \$720,000 received during the year ended May 31, 2022, of distributions from the CARES Act Provider Relief Fund.
-These distributions from the Provider Relief Fund are not subject to repayment, provided the District is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for qualifying expenses or lost revenue attributable to COVID-19, as defined by the Department of Health and Human Services.
+The District received approximately \$4,717,000, including approximately \$0 and \$1,221,000 received during the years ended May 31, 2023 and 2022, respectively, of distributions from the Provider Relief Fund, Rural Health Clinic Testing and Mitigation, and Coronavirus Relief Fund (collectively CARES Act Funding).
+These distributions from the CARES Act Funding are not subject to repayment, provided the District is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for qualifying expenses or lost revenue attributable to COVID-19, as defined by the Department of Health and Human Services.

 The District is accounting for such payments as conditional contributions.
 Payments are recognized as contribution revenue once the applicable terms and conditions required to retain the funds have been met.
-Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the District's operating revenues and expenses through May 31, 2022, the District has recognized approximately \$2,300,000 and \$1,800,000 in noncapital grants and gifts in the statements of revenues, expenses and changes in net position for the years ended May 31, 2022 and 2021, respectively.
-The unrecognized amount of Provider Relief Fund distributions of approximately \$0 and \$1,590,000 as of May 31, 2022 and 2021, respectively, are recorded as part of unearned revenue in the accompanying balance sheets.
+Based on an analysis of the compliance and reporting requirements of the CARES Act Funding and the effect of the pandemic on the District's operating revenues and expenses through May 31, 2023, the District has recognized approximately \$0 and \$2,913,000 of CARES Act Funding that is included in noncapital grants and gifts in the statements of revenues, expenses and changes in net position for the years ended May 31, 2023 and 2022, respectively.

-The District will continue to monitor compliance with the terms and conditions of the Provider Relief Fund and the effect of the pandemic on the District's revenues and expenses.
-The terms and conditions governing the Provider Relief Funds are complex and subject to interpretation and change.
+The District will continue to monitor compliance with the terms and conditions of the CARES Act Funding and the effect of the pandemic on the District's revenues and expenses.
+The terms and conditions governing the CARES Act Funding are complex and subject to interpretation and change.
 If the District is unable to attest to or comply with current or future terms and conditions the District's ability to retain some or all of the distributions received may be affected.
-The Provider Relief Funds are subject to government oversight, including potential audits.
+The CARES Act Funding are subject to government oversight, including potential audits.